CITY COMPETITION

 From Bradford to Headingley

 Finals Day wasn’t just about the cricket.
 All four squads shared pizza on the outfield at Park Avenue between games, bringing players, coaches and volunteers together before the final even began.
-Then, after the trophies were lifted, the winners headed on to Headingley with Northern Superchargers foam hands to watch The Hundred, thanks to tickets provided by YCF and the Northern Superchargers — a brilliant end to a proper county finals day.
+Then, after the trophies were lifted, the winners headed to Headingley with Northern Superchargers foam hands to watch The Hundred, thanks to tickets provided by YCF and the Northern Superchargers — a brilliant end to a proper county finals day.

 Three titles, one city identity

-A county finals day that works
+A finals day that worked

 What happens around the games